maratbadretdinov/RepData_PeerAssessment1/PA1_template.md

 ```r
 maxns <- names(which.max(avap))
 ```
-5-minute interval containing the maximum number of steps is **835**
+5-minute interval containing the maximum number of steps in average is **835**

 ## Imputing missing values